-You may install 256 MB, 512 MB, 1 GB and 2 GB unbuffered non-ECC DDR2 DIMMs into the DIMM sockets.
+You may install 512 MB, 1 GB and 2 GB unbuffered non-ECC DDR2 DIMMs into the DIMM sockets.

-- For single-channel configuration, install either two single-sided memory modules or one double-sided memory module. - When installing four DDR2 DIMM modules, install the single-sided memory modules. - Always install DIMMs with the same CAS latency.
-For optimum compatibility, it is recommended that you obtain memory modules from the same vendor. - If you install two 2GB memory modules, the system may only recognize less than 4GB because the address space is reserved for other critical functions.
-This limitation appears on Windows[®] XP 32-bit operation system which does not support Physical Address Extension (PAE). - If you install Windows[®] XP 32-bit operation system, a total memory of less than 4GB is recommended.
+- Always install DIMMs with the same CAS latency.
+For optimum compatibility, it is recommended that you obtain memory modules from the same vendor. - If you install two 2GB memory modules, the system may only recognize less than 3GB because the address space is reserved for other critical functions.
+This limitation appears on Windows[®] XP 32-bit operation system which does not support Physical Address Extension (PAE). - If you install Windows $^{\odot}$ XP 32-bit operation system, a total memory of less than 3GB is recommended.